nickvorie/typescript-boilerplate/README.md

 Jest tests won't break if you try to import HTML.

-There are also are a good selection of npm scripts to help you.
+There is also a good selection of npm scripts to help you develop your project.

 Feel free to contribute!